TiepMH/TiepMH/README.md

 ---
 ### Topic: 5G New Radio, Standards & Specifications
  * #### Positioning in 5G NR
-   - Using PRS (positioning reference signal) in the downlink:
+   - Using PRS (positioning reference signal) on the downlink:

-     Different gNBs transmit PRS to a user (UE) in the **downlink**.
+     Different gNBs transmit PRS to a user (UE) on the **downlink**.
 On the UE side, the received waveform can be used to estimate the time of arrivals (TOAs).
      Each gNB corresponds to a different TOA.
 As for the UE, it can employ TOAs to localize its position.
      The following three examples present how to estimate TOAs on the UE side.